Child marriage in Cameroon

+Child marriage in Cameroon is common and influenced by factors such as poverty, rural and social norms, and lack of enforcement of preventive laws.

 Statistics

 Child marriage in Cameroon is common.
 In 2017, 31% of girls are married off before their 18th birthday, and the national median age for first marriages is 18.5.
 Cameroon holds the 8th highest marriage rate before age 15 among African countries, with 10.7% of Cameroonian women married before age 15 as of 2020.
 Compared to the national median age of marriage of 18.5, the median age of marriage for girls without education is 16.
 In Northern regions of Cameroon, Adamaoua, Far-North, and North, the median age is 16.5.
 8% of adolescent girls give birth before the age of 16.
 Child marriage is most significant in the Far North Region, with 80% of women being married prematurely.
 There are estimated to be around a hundred million child brides in Africa.

 Causes

 Factors leading to child marriage in Cameroon include education, poverty, rural, and social norms.
 Homogeneity in social norms regarding child marriage exists in rural Cameroon communities.
 Cameroonian families from rural villages tend to believe a child who refuses or delays a husband is considered to be bewitched or cursed by relatives.
 Several northern Moghamo villages believe that inexperienced and naive girls are more submissive and respectful wives.
 In these northern regions, several parents barter their unborn girls to lenders, with the wives being called "money women".
 In Magba, the Western region of Cameroon, maturity is determined through physical appearance, menstruation, and breast development rather than age.
 The practice of fattening, or Leblouh, where premature girls are fed copious food for several weeks to appear more mature, is common in the area.
 Child marriage is heavily practiced among the Assumbo, Oliti, and Bacheve clans found in the southwest region of Cameroon, with families traditionally having substantial control over marriages.
 Unions are often conceived as mutual contracts of families, with no involvement of romantic love.